mdbergmann/cl-swbymabeweb/blogs/20200830---Web_applications_with_Common_Lisp.md

 (asdf:test-system "cl-swbymabeweb/tests")
 ```

 Notice `test-system` vs. `load-system`.
-Since Common Lisp is image based, ASDF is a facility that can load a full project into the CL image.
+Since Common Lisp (CL) is image based, ASDF is a facility that can load a full project into the CL image.
 Keeping the system definition up-to-date is a bit combersome because loading the system must be performed on a clean image to really see if it works or not and if all dependencies are named proper.
 This is something that must be tried manually on a clean image.
 I usually do this by issuing `sly-restart-inferior-lisp` with loading the system, test system and finally testing the test system.
-But otherwise it is quite easy to continue working on a project which is merely just:
+When that works it is quite easy to continue working on a project which is merely just:

 1. open Emacs
 2. run Sly/Slime REPL